- 7 Foot Alligator Scares Customer Inside Florida Post Office - June 10, 2021

 Admiral Nimitz knew something they did not.

-Military code breakers had determined that the Japanese were going to attack the Midway Atoll, a strategically important military base.
+Nimitz had been told by military code breakers that the Japanese were going to attack the Midway Atoll, a strategically important military base.
 Nimitz desperately needed the USS Yorktown in the battle.
-Even with the Yorktown, the U.S. Navy would still be outgunned, with 3 carriers vs 4 Japanese carriers.
+Even with the Yorktown, the U.S. Navy would still be outgunned — 3 carriers vs 4 Japanese carriers.

-In less than 72 hours, these determined sailors and civilian dry dock workers restored the USS Yorktown to a battle-ready state.
-A feat that still amazes military historians to this day.
+Amazingly, in less than 72 hours, these determined sailors and civilian dry dock workers restored the USS Yorktown to a battle-ready state.
+A feat that still astounds military historians to this day.

 And good to his word, 3 days later, Admiral Nimitz ordered her back to sea.
 Her flight deck looked like a patchwork quilt and whole sections of her internal frames had been replaced.
 But she was operational.

 As the Yorktown left Pearl Harbor, repairs continued with work crews from the repair ship, USS Vestal, still on board and the Vestal following in the Yorktown’s wake.
-The Yorktown would soon join the aircraft carriers, the USS Hornet and the USS Enterprise, near the Midway Atoll, to engage the Japanese in an epic naval battle.
+The Yorktown would soon join the aircraft carriers USS Hornet and USS Enterprise near the Midway Atoll to engage the Japanese in an epic naval battle.